 Q. Why not put the whole of the house in trust ?

-Q. We do not have children, can we still have a property trust Will ?
+Q. We do not have children, can we still have a Property Protection Trust Will ?

 A. Yes, you may wish to leave your property to another relative e.g. a favourite niece, or to your favourite charities.

 Q. Will this protect the home if we both require care?

 A. No. The trust is activated by the will on the death of the first spouse/partner, and not at the time of executing the Will.
 If you are both alive and in care, the trust would not initiated, hence the local authorities can target the property when assessing liability for care fees.